 Studio Hygiene Practices.
 Art and photography rooms should be cleaned using damp mopping rather than sweeping, and vacuuming should be performed with HEPA filtration.
 Good housekeeping practices should be maintained, and no obstructions or clutter should be present in the studios or classrooms.
 Spills of non-hazardous materials should be cleaned promptly.
 Spills of potentially hazardous materials should be reported to an instructor immediately, and appropriate response procedures will be implemented [refer to Chemical Spill Response Policy].
 Students and employees are prohibited from consuming food or beverages or smoking in art or photography studios or classrooms.
 Before leaving the studio and/or classroom, students should be required to wash thoroughly with soap and water any skin surface that has been in contact with supplies.

 Emergency Preparedness.
-As appropriate, all studios and/or classrooms will be equipped with safety equipment such as eyewashes, safety showers, fire extinguishing equipment, first aid kits and an accessible phone with emergency numbers clearly posted nearby.
+As appropriate, all studios and/or classrooms will be equipped with safety equipment such as eyewashes, safety showers, fire extinguishing equipment, and an accessible phone with emergency numbers clearly posted nearby.
 Evacuation routes should be posted and students should be familiar with alternative routes.

 All activities performed in studios and/or classrooms should adhere to the Art and Photography Department Safety Rules.

 Approved by OCC Board of Trustees April 3, 2006